 The main objective with this study was to determine the allometric relationship between breathing frequency and body mass for mammals that reside in different habitats by restricting the data to basal measurements, i.e. post-prandial, adult individuals, at rest and in their thermoneutral environment.
-While basal metabolic rate is a well defined unit that allows comparison between species of different sizes, and that resides in different habitat, a similar definition is not commonly done for physioloigcal varaibles that are known to vary with metabolic rate, like breathing frequency.
+While basal metabolic rate is a well defined unit that allows comparison between species of different sizes, and that resides in different habitat, a similar definition is not commonly done for physiological varaibles that are known to vary with metabolic rate, like breathing frequency.
 Focal observations, as those presented here, allow the breathing frequency to be measured with minimal interference to the individual animal.
 However, during such observations it is not always possible to provide measurements of animals at a specific activity level.
 One option would be to reduce the data set to only include animals at rest.
-We chose to include all observations and recorded the observed activity level (a separate analysis of the restricted data set provided equivalent results), but restricted the prediction plot for only animals at rest (Fig. 1).
+We chose to include all observations and recorded the observed activity level (a separate analysis of the restricted data set provided equivalent results), but then displayed model predictions for only animals at rest (Fig. 1).
 Although we attempted to measure all animals while post-prandial, true BMR may not be possible for species like ruminants that may require up to 7 days to be post-prandial (Baxter, 1967; National Research Council Subcommittee on Environmental, 1981; McNab, 1997), or certain species of carnivores that consume a large meal and then fast for several days.
 For all species, we therefore made the measurements before they were fed in the morning following an overnight fast.
-While this may not be a suffuiciently long fasting period for some species, this was the longest period that were justified to prioritize animal welfare.
-In addition, the breathing frequency for the ruminants in the current study did not deviate from the expected value (Fig. 1).
-However, unlike past studies, we found that the allometric scaling factor for aquatic and semi-aquatic species to be considerably lower than previoulsy reported.
+While this may not be a suffuiciently long fasting period for some species, this was the longest period that was justified to prioritize animal welfare.
+In addition, the breathing frequency for the ruminants in the current study did not differ noticeably from other groups (Fig. 1).
+However, unlike past studies, we found the allometric scaling factor for aquatic and semi-aquatic species to be considerably lower than previously reported.

-In two past studies it was shown that the allometric scaling factor for breathing frequency for aqautic species had a steeper negative slope (-0.34 to -0.42) as compared with terrestrial mammals (-0.24 to -0.25) (Mortola, 2015; He et al., 2023).
+In two past studies it was shown that the allometric scaling factor for breathing frequency for aquatic species had a steeper negative slope (-0.34 to -0.42) as compared with terrestrial mammals (-0.24 to -0.25) (Mortola, 2015; He et al., 2023).
 In the current study, the allometric mass-exponent for breathing frequency was not different for aqautic and semi-aquatic mammals, but the mass-exponent for aquatic and semi-aquatic was lower as compared with terrestrial mammals (Table 2 and 3).
 There are several potential reasons for these differences.
 In past studies, data collection was not controlled for fasting state and came from a wide range of sources such as animals in human care, laboratory studies and results from wild animals where neither fasting state, body mass, age/maturity, or pregnancy status were known (Mortola & Limoges, 2006; He et al., 2023).
 Another potential reason could be how the species were separated into different habitats.
 For example, in this study we did not consider capybara to be an aquatic species, and the data set in the current study did not include any otter species or the polar bear (Figure 1).
-As these species had higher breathing frequencies than expected from the results in the current study (see Fig. 1 semiaquatic), this may have increased the slope of the relationship in the past studies.
+As these species had higher breathing frequencies than expected from the results in the current study (see Fig. 1 semiaquatic), their inclusion may have increased the slope of the relationship in the past studies.
 When overlaying the results from the past studies on the regression line obtained in the current study, it can be observed that most data points used in the earlier studies fall above the regression lines, espeically for the semi-aquatic mammals (Fig. 1).